-Seth Weissman, Founder & President of Urban Standard Capital (USC), joined our institutional publication for an interview.
+Seth Weissman, Founder & President of Urban Standard Capital (USC), joined us for an interview.
 We spoke about the alternative lending space, the harsh reality of the New York City condo market, and his entrepreneurial journey.

 Daily Beat: Can you please share your background with our readers?

 Seth Weissman: I started my career as an analyst at Goldman Sachs and then joined Perry Capital in their real estate private equity group.
 During my time there, I focused on multi-family and hospitality investing, in addition to bridge lending.

 Perry Capital was strictly a capital provider and was not involved in operations and development.
 I was very much drawn to what our sponsors were coming to the table with in terms of identifying a business plan and executing on it.

 I always wanted to do something entrepreneurial, so I put together a list of every person I knew that could write a $25,000 or $50,000 check and did a syndication.
 We were focused on a value-add strategy and acquiring well located properties.
 One area we honed in on was West Chelsea, which was still before the High Line opened.